 The Lock was constructed during the mid to late 1960s as part of the former Cross Florida Barge Canal project.

-This project which was de-authorized in 1992 by the U.S. Government and state of Florida when it was approximately one-third complete.
+This project was deauthorized in 1992 by the U.S. government and the state of Florida when it was approximately one-third complete.